Crimes Related to Family Violence Explained

-If a charge of family or domestic violence is filed against you, the case will be investigated and often taken to court, regardless of whether or not the victim or individual responsible for filing the charges wishes to have them dropped.
+If a charge of family violence or domestic violence is filed against you, the case will be investigated and often taken to court, regardless of whether or not the victim or individual responsible for filing the charges wishes to have them dropped.
 In cases of domestic abuse, only the prosecution can request to have any charges against the accused dropped.

 Domestic Abuse and Assault

 Calls regarding domestic disturbances are often how the authorities get involved in cases of family violence, with assault causing bodily injury and spousal abuse the most common charges.